-Workflow analysis is the process of examining your business workflows to identify trends and improve their efficiency.
+Workflow analysis is the process of examining your business workflows to identify trends and improve workflow efficiency.
 In turn, this improves employees engagement, customer satisfaction and the competitiveness of the business itself.

 Quite often, if you ask people why a particular workflow is set up the way it is, they’ll tell you “That’s how we’ve always done it.”
-The design probably made sense years ago, but as the organization and its business environment have changed, the workflow was probably never updated.
+The workflow design probably made sense years ago, but as the organization and its business environment have changed, the workflow was probably never updated.

 Workflow analysis is the first step towards these necessary updates.
 Apply it in the following ways:

 - Improve manual processes, e.g. eliminate an approval step so that there’s one less email to send or make instructions clearer in an Excel sheet.

 - Automate manual processes to make them more efficient.

 - Use data from automated processes to improve their efficiency.